25 Proven Ways To Save Money Before Next Year

 A common tip for food shopping is to not go when you’re hungry.
 While that is a sound piece of advice, you can do a lot more than that to reduce how much you spend on groceries.

 According to Numbeo, an online resource that provides cost of living expenses around the world, the monthly recommended minimum amount of food for one person costs close to $325.
-If you cut this by 50 percent, you save $162.50 per month — and $650 by the end of the year.
+If you cut this by 50%, you save $162.50 per month.

 4. Challenge Yourself With No-Spend Days